Appearance

 - Select the group itself (click it in the layers panel, or its edge in the canvas).

-- In the right panel, click Bind Group Datasource.
+- In the right panel, in the Dynamic data section, click Bind group datasource.

 - Pick a data source and select an array in the JSON tree — for example,